yt110010111/market_analysis_LLM/Readme.md

 Password: `password123`
 MATCH (n)
 DETACH DELETE n;

-### web_search_agent
-External query entry service responsible for web search, query expansion, and coordination with the Analysis Agent.

 ### analysis_agent
 Core reasoning agent that orchestrates the inference workflow.
 It integrates search results, performs graph queries on Neo4j, and invokes downstream agents such as web scraping and data extraction.